unswexplains/unswexplains.github.io/ff6b6c05e075/content.md

    42125 2:23:07.--
 ```

-As we'd expect, time increases with distance.
-But what about speed?
+We can see from this data that time increases with distance, as we'd expect.
+What about speed?
 We'd expect it to *decrease* - as races get longer, athletes need to run more slowly to last the distance.
-Is this borne out by the data?
-To check, we need to calculate speeds.
+But we can't see whether this is so with the data as it is.
+We need to create a speed variable.

 By "speed" here we mean average speed, which is the length of the race divided by the time.
 We have a choice of units to use.
 One possibility would be kilometres per hour, but for human speeds it might be more appropriate to use metres per second.
 The distances are already in metres, but we need to calculate each time in seconds, and then calculate the speed by division.
 Here's what we get: